SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

 ### Pros of Rich Domain Model

-* Scales well with complexity
-* Promotes encapsulation and cohesion (fundamental OOP principles)
+* Scales well with complexity - encapsulation and cohesion of Domain models (fundamental OOP principles) makes the calling client code simpler
-* Easier to maintain and extend
+* Easier to maintain - logic is closer to the data it applies to
-* Encourages better testability
+* Encourages better testability - Domain models are easy to test in isolation

 ### Cons of Rich Domain Model